pi22by7/In-Memoria/CONTRIBUTING.md

-# Contributing to Code Cartographer
+# Contributing to In Memoria

 Welcome!
-We're excited that you're interested in contributing to Code Cartographer.
+We're excited that you're interested in contributing to In Memoria.
 This document provides guidelines and information for contributors.

 ## 🎯 Project Vision

-Code Cartographer is building the future of persistent AI intelligence for development.
+In Memoria is building the future of persistent AI intelligence for development.
 We're creating revolutionary infrastructure that enables AI agents to maintain smart, cumulative understanding of codebases across sessions.

 ### Core Principles
 - **Performance First**: Rust for compute-intensive operations, TypeScript for integration